termoshtt/articles/README.md

 + register BibTeX information through WebApp
 + update HTML from WebApp

-In this version this application is developed on Fedora18 and Mac OS X 10.8.
+In this version this application is developed on Fedora18 and OS X(10.8).

 ## Install